Isaac Paredes Player Props: Rays vs. Guardians

 Isaac Paredes At The Plate

-- Paredes leads Tampa Bay in total hits (84) this season while batting .250 with 40 extra-base hits.

-- Among qualifying hitters in baseball, his batting average ranks 97th, his on-base percentage ranks 28th, and he is 18th in the league in slugging.
+- Among the qualified hitters, he ranks 100th in batting average, while his on-base percentage ranks 29th and he is 21st in slugging.

-- In 53.9% of his 102 games this season, Paredes has picked up at least one hit.
-He's also had 23 multi-hit games.

-- Paredes has had at least one RBI in 40.2% of his games this year (41 of 102), with more than one RBI 12 times (11.8%).
-He has also accounted for three or more of his team's runs in seven contests.
+- Paredes has had an RBI in 41 games this year (39.8%), including 12 multi-RBI outings (11.7%).
+He has also driven home three or more of his team's runs in seven contests.

-- He has scored in 39.2% of his games this year, with two or more runs scored in 11.8%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.